Global Perspectives: Highlights from the Contemporary Collection

 Working with the African collection, Susan Cooksey, Curator of African Art chose artists who allude to cultural and historic motifs.
 British-Kenyan artist Magdalene Anyango N. Odundo’s ceramic vessels reference Zulu and Mangbetu women’s flared coiffures, and American artist Kehinde Wiley’s re-presentation of a 21st-century couple is modeled after a specific archetypal sculpture from the Dogon people of Mali.

-Jason Steuber, Cofrin Curator of Asian Art and Allysa Peyton, Assistant Curator of Asian Art selected works that reflect on remnants of tradition, and the evolution of process.
+Jason Steuber, former Cofrin Curator of Asian Art and Allysa Peyton, Assistant Curator of Asian Art selected works that reflect on remnants of tradition, and the evolution of process.
 Contemporary ink artist Tangtze (Grace) Tong pushes the medium to new heights of expressiveness and scale, while Paul Binnie continues the tradition of wood-block printing and tattooed ink onto skin.

 Carol McCusker, Curator of Photography, examines art from points below the equator, as seen in Sebastião Salgado’s photography, and other works from the collection of Héctor Puig.
 The artists’ practice is a political act, a manifestation of the poetry, struggle, opposition and resiliency of daily life in Puerto Rico, Mexico, Ecuador and beyond.